database-lab/deep-into-database/25 MySql Queries/readme.md

 # 25 SQL Problems
-Here is 25 problems that I solved them with SQL queries.
+Here are 25 problems that I solved them with SQL queries.
 Starting with simple queries up to complex queries.

 You can see the problem and the solution query in each problem directory.